Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Experiments

 \paragraph{Training.} The training is performed as follows.
 The network parameters are initialized by randomly sampling from the feature representations at each layer of the network.
 Then the network is trained for 100 iterations using the labeled data.
-Finally, the network is trained using the ULR-SGO algorithm and matrix balancing on the labeled and unlabeled data for 400 iterations.
+Finally, the network is trained on the labeled and unlabeled data for 400 iterations, using matrix balancing to predict the labels of the unlabeled data.
 Unless otherwise specified, $n_{\min}=n_{\max}$ in the matrix balancing, i.e., all classes are assumed to be equally represented within each mini-batch.
 We evaluate the performance of the learned representations every 10 iterations.